computer-reinvention/ChainFactory/README.md

     field1: str
     field2: int?
 ```
-**Side Note**: In a .fctr file,  any type defined above the current chain-link is considered a global type.
+**Side Note**: In a .fctr file, any type defined above the current chain-link is available as a global type.
 3. **Chain Structure - General Workflows**
 - Start with sequential chains for initial processing.
 - Use parallel chains for whenever the order or execution is unimportant and iterables are involved.
 - End with sequential chains or a final tool call for summarization and getting a final text / object output.

-The above is the Split-Map-Reduce pattern.
-You can also use `ChainFactory` to just simplify prompt management and execution.
+The above is the Split-Map-Reduce pattern for which `ChainFactory` is a very good fit.
-4. **Documentation**
+4. **Descriptions**
 Add field descriptions using `%`.
-This is not only for readability, but also for the LLM to understand the context of the field.
-It is basically a part of the prompting process.
+This is not only for readability, but also for the LLM to understand the context of the field when producing a structured output.
+Essentially, the field descriptions are mini-prompts themselves.
 ```yaml
 out:
   review: str % A comprehensive analysis of the text